I have put together this post in my appreciation for Geoffrey Jellicoe (1900 -1996).

 Jellicoe was an architect, landscape architect, historian, traveller, lecturer and author.
 He has been a lasting inspiration for me.

-In what follows I have ‘borrowed word'” of my betters, taking three quotes from a number of my favourite authors.
-Marginalia and fragments that for me somehow seem to say something about Jellicoe and the ‘two cultures’.
+In what follows I have ‘borrowed words’ of my betters, taking three quotes from a number of my favourite authors.
+Fragments that for me somehow seem to say something about Jellicoe and the ‘two cultures’.
 Interspersed are a few short clips of Geoffrey Jellicoe talking about draughtsmanship and gardens of the mind.